inigogrch/dsci-workflow-automation/README.md

 3.  **Run the Analysis**:

 -   Open the RStudio environment
--   Navigate to the src directory and run the analysis scripts (e.g., analysis.R)
+-   Navigate to the src directory and run the analysis scripts (e.g., analysis.R) as described in the "Running the Makefile" section below

 # Dependencies